Gullu Butt hugs Qadri upon arrival at SC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Gullu Butt, the well-known vandal from the Model Town incident, hugged Pakistan Awami Tehreek (PAT) chief Tahirul Qadri when he arrived at the Supreme Court (SC) on Wednesday.
+ISLAMABAD: Gullu Butt, the well-known vandal from the Model Town incident hugged Pakistan Awami Tehreek (PAT) Chief Tahirul Qadri as he arrived at the Supreme Court (SC) on Wednesday.
 Butt first shook hands with the PAT chief and then hugged him.
 Tahirul Qadri did not respond to Butt’s act who was then pulled back by security officials.
 Qadri had arrived at the Supreme Court for the hearing of the Model Town case.
-Butt, the infamous baton-wielding man, was charged with vandalising vehicles and property during the violence in Model Town in 2014.
+Butt, the infamous baton-wielding man was charged with vandalising vehicles and property during the violence in Model Town in 2014.
 He was sentenced to a prison term and released in 2017.

-ISLAMABAD: Gullu Butt, the well-known vandal from the Model Town incident, hugged Pakistan Awami Tehreek (PAT) chief Tahirul Qadri when he arrived at the Supreme Court (SC) on Wednesday.
+ISLAMABAD: Gullu Butt, the well-known vandal from the Model Town incident hugged Pakistan Awami Tehreek (PAT) Chief Tahirul Qadri as he arrived at the Supreme Court (SC) on Wednesday.
 Butt first shook hands with the PAT chief and then hugged him.
 Tahirul Qadri did not respond to Butt’s act who was then pulled back by security officials.
 Qadri had arrived at the Supreme Court for the hearing of the Model Town case.
-Butt, the infamous baton-wielding man, was charged with vandalising vehicles and property during the violence in Model Town in 2014.
+Butt, the infamous baton-wielding man was charged with vandalising vehicles and property during the violence in Model Town in 2014.
 He was sentenced to a prison term and released in 2017.